DarkVyprFiles/darkvyprfiles.github.io/README.md

 # files.darkvypr.cf

-This is literally just my scuffed way of storing files under my domain lole
+This is literally just a scuffed way of storing files under my domain lole

 https://darkvypr.cf <--- Look at this it's better